AUTeam2/server-setup/README.md

 **Startup:** To start the containers on Windows, run `docker-compose -f docker-compose-win.yml up -d`.

 **IP address:** You can find the local IP address using `docker-machine ip Default`, and then access the services in your browser with the correct IP and port number, e.g. 192.168.99.100:8000.

+## Test-cases

+The test cases and results for these files are stored in the folder *test-cases/*.
+To run, do e.g.:
+- `test-cases/u2-tc-1.sh | tee -i test-cases/u2-tc-1-result.txt`
+- `tee -i` sends output both to the terminal and to a file, and ignores SIGINT (*Ctrl-C*).

 ## Troubleshooting